 It's just because you hate Romney.

-You're losing your audience with this.
+You're losing your audience with it.

 Stop being so hateful and power hungry.